-In video game development, with creativity technology is equally important.
-Behind, every realistic character animation and every game engine drives the magic.
+In video game development, with creativity, technology is equally important.
+Behind every realistic character animation and every game engine lies the magic.
 One such engine, perhaps one of the most widely recognized, is Rockstar’s Rage Engine.
 For Rockstar Advanced Game Engine, Rage is responsible for some of the most visually stunning modern gaming, including the Grand Theft Auto and Red Dead Redemption series.

 A Brief History of the Rage Engine

-The Rockstar Advanced Game Engine (RAGE) is a custom-built game engine created by Rockstar Games, and developed by the RAGE Technology Group at Rockstar San Diego.
-Since the release of Rockstar Games, it Presents Table Tennis in 2006 for the Xbox 360 and Wii, Rockstar’s internal studios have used the engine to create advanced open-world games for both consoles and computers.
+The Rockstar Advanced Game Engine (RAGE) is a custom-built game engine created by Rockstar Games and developed by the RAGE Technology Group at Rockstar San Diego.
+Since the release of Rockstar Games, it has presented Table Tennis in 2006 for the Xbox 360 and Wii.
+Rockstar’s internal studios have used the engine to create advanced open-world games for both consoles and computers.

 What Makes Rage Engines Unique?